Foso/Jetpack-Compose-Playground/docs/layout/row.md

 !!! info
     This is the API of version 1.0.0-alpha02.
 Newer versions may have a different one

-A Row will show each children next to the previous children.
-It' similar to a LinearLayout with horizontal orientation.
+A Row will show each child next to the previous children.
+It's similar to a LinearLayout with a horizontal orientation.

 <p align="left">